Samuel Umtiti

-Samuel Yves Um Titi (/fr/; born 14 November 1993), known as Samuel Umtiti, is a French former professional footballer who played as a centre-back.
+Samuel Yves Umtiti (/fr/; born 14 November 1993) is a former professional footballer who played as a centre-back.
+Born in Cameroon, he played for the France national team.

 Umtiti began his professional career with Ligue 1 club Olympique Lyonnais in 2012, winning both the Coupe de France and Trophée des Champions in his first year.
 He totalled 170 games and three goals before a €25 million transfer to La Liga club Barcelona in 2016, winning three Copa del Rey and two league titles whilst a part of the side.
 After spending a season on loan in Italy with Lecce, he returned to France in 2023, joining Lille and ultimately retiring in 2025.

 After earning 47 caps and scoring three goals at youth level, including winning the 2013 U-20 World Cup, Umtiti made his senior debut for the France national team at UEFA Euro 2016, where they reached the final.
 Two years later, he was part of the squad that won the 2018 FIFA World Cup.
 He scored the only goal of the match in the semi-final against Belgium.